Fahim Saleh: Death

 On July 14, 2020, Saleh's body was found dismembered in his Lower East Side apartment.
 Police determined he had been killed the day before.

 On the night of July 13, neighbors heard shouting from Saleh's apartment.
-When his sister couldn't reach him, she visited and discovered his remains, prompting a police response.
+When his cousin couldn't reach him, she visited and discovered his remains, prompting a police response.
 Authorities found his torso and an electric saw, with his limbs and head in separate bags.
 The medical examiner ruled the cause of death as multiple stab wounds.
 Detectives classified this case as a homicide.
 A police source told The New York Times that Saleh was followed by a man dressed in black into the key-secured elevator that led to his apartment on the seventh floor.
-Security footage depicted Saleh struggling out of the elevator and onto his apartment floor.
-Detectives suspect that the killer fled the scene through the back door after Saleh's sister arrived looking for him, according to another police source.
+Security footage depicted Saleh headed out of the elevator into his apartment with the man dressed in black following behind with a taser and Fahim falling onto his apartment floor.
+Saleh's cousin arrived to find the crime scene while the killer was visiting a Home Depot for more supplies.

 On July 17, Saleh's assistant, 21-year-old Tyrese Devon Haspil, was arrested and charged with his murder.
 Surveillance footage showed Haspil using Saleh's credit card and purchasing cleaning supplies and tools afterward at Home Depot.